arappold/docopulae/README.md

 ## Quick Start

 TODO.
 For the moment see and follow the example for function `param` on the corresponding help page.
+For it to work you need to have at least the packages `copula`, `SparseGrid` and either `numDeriv` or `Deriv` installed.
+Run `devtools::update_packages(c('copula', 'SparseGrid', 'numDeriv', 'Deriv'))` (or instead with `install.packages`) to install/update them.

+Run `devtools::update_packages(c('copula', 'numDeriv', 'Deriv', 'cubature', 'SparseGrid', 'mvtnorm', 'testthat'))` to install/update all suggested packages.

 Have fun :)

 ## Install

-* from CRAN (hopefully soon)
+* from CRAN
   * `install.packages('docopulae')`
 * from GitHub with devtools
   * `devtools::install_github('arappold/docopulae')`